jabranham/personal-website/_drafts/using-pandoc-a-grad-student-guide.md

 * Exporting to word (and pdf)
 * Importing from a commented and "tracked changes" Word document (back to markdown/latex)
+* Using git happily with markdown and word

 These next two will be more useful if you want to write in markdown or rmarkdown and convert to word/pdf: